 What Are the Forks in Bitcoin?
 Bitcoin Core and Bitcoin Cash

 Bitcoin has many users around the world.
 The philosophy behind Bitcoin attracted lots of people.
-With the popularity of Bitcoin, people who are not familiar with the cryptocurrencies began to call every digital currency as “Bitcoin.”
+With the popularity of Bitcoin, people who are not familiar with cryptocurrencies began to call every digital currency “Bitcoin.”
 Bitcoin made popular Satoshi Nakamoto and all the cryptocurrencies around the world.
 So, Bitcoin is the crucial player in the cryptocurrency sphere.

 Since the creation in 2007, Bitcoin was the emerald on the ring of cryptocurrencies.
 However, some people were not so pleased with the characteristics of Bitcoin.
 They were searching for improvement in the Bitcoin blockchain.
 Some users and investors did not like new improvements and thought that those were not enough for the system to perform in a better way than usual.
 These conflicts lead to separation amongst users.
 Some people stayed as a soft fork on the original Bitcoin, others with more distinct ideas created a hard fork with new names.

 Conflict Between Bitcoin Core (BTC) And Bitcoin Cash (BCH)